billhails/CEKF/docs/NAMESPACES.md

 ### Type Checking

-First the prelude is type checked.
+First the preamble is type checked.
 As with Lexical Analysis, a TcEnv will result and (copies of?) that are used to typecheck each namespace.
 The results are new TcEnv structs that are associated with each namespace slot.
 Another potential pitfall here, the order in which they are checked